awsdocs/amazon-ecs-developer-guide/doc_source/update-task-definition.md

 1. Verify the information and choose **Create**\.

 1. If your task definition is used in a service, update your service with the updated task definition\.
-For more information, see [Updating a service](update-service.md)\.
+For more information, see [Updating a service using the new console](update-service-console-v2.md)\.